summer-ospp/help-en/docs/mentor.md

 # Mentor Guides

+Please see [Participant Aggrement for Mentor](./assets/Participant-Aggrement-for-Mentor.txt).
+Participating this program represents you acknowledge and agree this aggrement.

+After the announcement of selected students, you need to sign manually, scan and upload this aggrement: [Participant Aggrement for Student-Signature](./assets/SIGNATURE-MENTOR-PARTICIPANT-AGREEMENT.pdf)

 ## How to become a mentor

   The mentor of the project is recommended by the community.
 Each mentor could guide up to three projects in `Summer 2021`.